Big Trouble (2002 film): Plot

 The criminals, Puggy and Jenny pass through security, where the bomb is inadvertently triggered and its 45-minute timer begins; Puggy escapes in the confusion of boarding.
-The FBI agents tell everyone that unless the bomb is retrieved soon, the plane must be shot down.
-Puggy leads them to the criminals' plane, which Eliot sneaks onto.
-Meanwhile, the two hitmen get out of the traffic jam (caused by Snake and Eddie) and reach the airport.
-Bumping into Officer Romero, and Special Agents Greer and Seitz, they knock the hitmen's rifle out of their golf bag in the process.
+The FBI agents warn that unless the bomb is recovered soon, the plane will have to be shot down.
+Puggy leads them to the criminals' plane, which Eliot manages to sneak onto.
+Meanwhile, the two hitmen finally escape the traffic jam caused by Snake and Eddie and reach the airport.
+There, they bump into Officer Romero, and Special Agents Greer and Seitz, accidentally knocking the hitmen's rifle out of their golf bag in the process.
 Romero grabs it, renders it useless, and returns it.

 Eliot, having sneaked onto the plane, attacks Eddie and Snake with a fire extinguisher.
-Hearing the case is a bomb, Eliot hurls it out of the open rear door, only for Snake to leap after it.
-In a feat of dumb luck, Snake manages to cling onto the door's steps.
+Upon realizing the case holds a bomb, Eliot hurls it out of the open rear door, only for Snake to leap after it.
+By a stroke of dumb luck, Snake manages to grab onto the door's steps and hang on.
 Despite Eliot's insistence that the case is a bomb, Snake opens fire on him, prompting Eliot to pull the emergency lever decoupling the door.
 Snake plunges into the ocean with a defiant smile, still clinging to the bomb, which explodes safely in the water.
 Eliot is congratulated by the FBI, promised presidential cowboy boots and a hat, and told the events that took place are strictly top secret.

 In the last scene: after chasing down a plane, subduing two criminals, and saving Miami from a nuclear disaster, Eliot finally wins Matt's respect.
 Anna and Eliot marry a week after she divorces Arthur.
 Walter, after a forced strip search by the airport guards, becomes a male stripper and marries.
 The hitmen escape Miami after a series of very weird events.
 They claim their Miami job was the lowest point in their careers.
-They were surrounded by the fans of Florida Gators on their plane home (a running joke in the film).
+They were surrounded by the fans of Florida Gators on their plane home, as a running joke in the film.
 Eddie goes back to jail in a prison outside of Jacksonville, becoming friends with another dimwitted inmate who has the same affinity for crude jokes.
 Arthur is last seen still handcuffed and tormented by his dog.